9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 #### Length: 45 minutes

 - **Whet students’ appetites for coding**.
 Hold a discussion about the ways computer code shapes our world.
 Consider autonomous cars, music, online communities.
-Watch A Day in the Life of a Software Engineer (http://tinyurl.com/q966xd5) to give students a feel for coding.
+Watch A Day in the Life of a Software Engineer (http://tinyurl.com/q966xd5).
 (10 minutes)

 <br>